Convergence to Second-Order Stationarity for Constrained Non-Convex Optimization: Easy Instances of Finding Second Order Stationarity in Constrained Optimization: A Second Order Frank-Wolfe Algorithm

 The algorithm described below follows a dynamic strategy of choosing between $\widehat{\bs}_k$ and $\widehat{\bd}_k$ for all $k \in \mathbb{N}$.
 The choice is done based on which direction predicts a larger reduction in the objective.
-If $\widehat{\bs}_k$ is always chosen, then the algorithm resembles Frank--Wolfe algorithm \cite{lacoste2016convergence}.
-Hence, our algorithm can be seen as a second order extension of Frank--Wolfe algorithm.
+If $\widehat{\bs}_k$ is always chosen, then the algorithm resembles Frank-Wolfe algorithm \cite{lacoste2016convergence}.
+Hence, our algorithm can be seen as a second order extension of Frank-Wolfe algorithm.
+Moreover, the algorithm involves dynamic updates for the scalar $\alpha_k$.
+More specifically, the algorithm updates $\alpha_k$ until the following conditions hold